imfatant/test/README.md

         ./waf
         sudo cp ./build/blue/bin/a* /usr/bin/ardupilot
     Patrick also provides instructions to cross-compile them on a relatively powerful desktop x64 PC in Ubuntu, which is much, much faster.
 Here, I will run through the process of cross-compiling them in Arch Linux (which happens to be God's Own Linux Distro):
+    ---+++ NOTE: THIS METHOD WILL NOT CURRENTLY WORK BECAUSE ARCH AND DEBIAN STRETCH USE DIFFERENT VERSIONS OF GLIBC +++---

         sudo pacman -Syu
         gpg --recv-keys 79BE3E4300411886 38DBBDC86092693E 79C43DFBF1CF2187 13FCEF89DD9E3C4F 16792B4EA25340F8
-        yay -S arm-linux-gnueabihf-glibc-headers  # <-- Note that I'm using yay instead of yaourt.
-Also, ensure you haven't set any C/C++ env variables. yay -S arm-linux-gnueabihf-glibc
+        yay -S arm-linux-gnueabihf-glibc-headers arm-linux-gnueabihf-glibc arm-linux-gnueabihf-gcc  # <-- Note that I'm using yay instead of yaourt.
+Also, ensure you haven't set any C/C++ env variables. sudo ln -s pkg-config /usr/bin/arm-linux-gnueabihf-pkg-config
-        yay -S arm-linux-gnueabihf-gcc
-        sudo ln -s pkg-config /usr/bin/arm-linux-gnueabihf-pkg-config
         sudo pacman -S --noconfirm python-pip
         sudo pip install future